-Growing love lies bleeding (Amaranthus caudatus) can provide an unusual, eye catching specimen in garden beds or borders.
+Growing love lies bleeding (Amaranthus caudatus) can provide an unusual, eye-catching specimen in garden beds or borders.
 Drooping panicles of deep red to crimson purple appear as the love lies bleeding flower blooms in summer.
-The love lies bleeding flower, also called tassel flower, and is an interesting way to utilize open space without a perennial commitment.
+The love lies bleeding flower, also called tassel flower, is an interesting way to utilize open space without a perennial commitment.

 Tips for Growing Love Lies Bleeding

-Love lies bleeding care is minimal after seeds sprout.
+Love lies bleeding care is minimal after the seeds sprout.
 Until seedlings are actively growing, they should be kept consistently moist.
-Once established, the love lies bleeding plant is somewhat drought resistant and needs little looking after until seeds develop.
+Once established, the love lies bleeding plant is somewhat drought-resistant and needs little looking after until seeds develop.

-Love lies bleeding plant should be planted in full sun, after the soil has warmed.
+Love lies bleeding plant should be planted in full sun after the soil has warmed.
 Gardeners with short growing seasons may want to start seeds indoors or purchase seedlings, as growth and flowering in maturity may take the better part of the season.
-Love lies bleeding plant can reach five feet in height and two feet around, adding bushy texture in the landscape.
+Love lies bleeding plant can reach 5 feet (1.5 m.) in height and 2 feet (61 cm.) across, adding bushy texture in the landscape.
 Perennial performance may occur from this plant in areas that do not experience frost.

 Cultivars of the Love Lies Bleeding Flower

-Foliage of the love lies bleeding plant is an attractive, pale green in many cases.
-The love lies bleeding Amaranthus cultivar ‘Tricolor’ has striking, multi-colored foliage and is sometimes calls ‘Joseph’s Coat’.
+The foliage of the love lies bleeding plant is an attractive pale green in many cases.
+The love lies bleeding Amaranthus cultivar ‘Tricolor’ has striking, multi-colored foliage and is sometimes called ‘Joseph’s Coat‘.
 ‘Viridis’ and ‘Green Thumb’ cultivars of the love lies bleeding flower offer green tassels.

 If there is no spot in the landscape to accommodate this large annual flower, the love lies bleeding flower can be grown in containers and is particularly attractive in hanging baskets.
 Tassels of the love lies bleeding plant may be used in dried arrangements as well.